-This elegant statement is chilling in part because technology is personified, and given some consideration, the rhetorical choice makes sense as a reflection of its glorified presence in our lives.
-His words carry another uncomfortable meaning – how many of us remember a moment in which we intentionally chose to accept technology’s invitation?
+This statement is chilling in part because technology is personified, and given some consideration, the rhetorical choice makes sense as a reflection of its glorified presence.
+His words carry another uncomfortable meaning: do you remember a moment when you intentionally chose to accept technology’s invitation?
 There is rarely such a moment.

-The acceptance of the invitation happens gradually and very subtly, in choices to turn away from each other and face the screen.
-The cell phone, the computer, the iPad, the kindle, you name it.
+The acceptance of the invitation happens gradually and subtly, in choices to turn away from each other and face the screen.
+The phone, the computer, the table, you name it.
 An escape into the straightforward, undemanding world of cyberspace.
-We want our relationships simplified.
+You want your relationships simplified.
 Virtual connection?
 Easy and addictive.
-When we look up from our screens and find ourselves disconnected, we may realize that, in our unwitting withdrawal, we have alienated those we care about, and may find ourselves in self-imposed isolation from which it is difficult to emerge.
-How can we, as Brittle suggests, “choose better?”
+You look up from your screens and find yourself disconnected.
+You may realize that in your unwitting withdrawal you alienated those you care about.
+Plus, self-imposed isolation is difficult from which to emerge.
+How can people, as Brittle suggests, “choose better?”

-First, we must accept that we don’t come together face-to-face as much as we used to, or as much as we need to.
-To feel truly connected to one another, we need to create sacred times and spaces.
-These can be both formal or informal rituals of connection with our loved ones.
-We need to make a commitment to come together regularly with our families and friends, creating a sense of reliability, security, and trust in our relationships.
-We need to remember that this coming together extends past holidays and family dinners.
+First, accept that you don’t come together face-to-face as much as you used to or need to.
+To feel truly connected to one another, you need to create sacred times and spaces.
+These can be both formal or informal rituals of connection with your loved ones.
+Make a commitment to come together regularly with your family and friends—virtually if you have time—creating a sense of reliability, security, and trust in our relationships.

 You can come together with anyone at any moment, simply by giving them your attention, affection, or love.
-It is when we choose to be fully present with our loved ones in “the old fashioned way” that we build our most profound and beautiful connections – connections that can last a lifetime.
+It is when you choose to be fully present with your loved ones that you build your most profound and beautiful connections.

 Things to do for (and with) your friends and family: